hodibence/hodibence/README.md

 - 👋 Hi, I’m @hodibence
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java,Angular,Springboot
-- 💞️ I’m looking to collaborate on SpringBoot projects
 - 📫 Contact me for more on https://www.linkedin.com/in/bence-hodi